aldro61/mmit/tutorials/R/README.md

 ### mmit.pruning()

-Pruning the regression tree for censored data.
+Pruning the regression tree for censored data to give all the alpha values and trees as output.

   #### Usage: